-- 1. GS + no EP: using gold standard (GS) parses and sentence boundaries without error propagation (EP) - 2.
-GS + EP: using GS with EP - 3.
-Auto + EP: using both automatic parsing and sentence splitting (Auto) with EP.
+- (1) GS + no EP: using gold standard (GS) parses and sentence boundaries without error propagation (EP). - (2) GS + EP: using GS with EP. - (3) Auto + EP: using both automatic parsing and sentence splitting (Auto) with EP.

-Thus, GS + no EP corresponds to a clean, per-component evaluation, whereas the Auto + EP setting assesses end-to-end fully automated performance (as would be expected on new, unseen text input).
-We use the NIST text segmenter5 to insert sentence boundaries and the Charniak parser6 to parse the sentences in the Auto setting.
+Thus, GS + no EP corresponds to a clean, per-component evaluation, whereas the Auto + EP setting assesses end-to-end fully automated performance (as would be expected on new and unseen text input).
+We use the NIST text segmenter5 to insert sentence boundaries and the Charniak parser6 to parse sentences in Auto setting.
 As there are no gold standard dependency parses for the PTB files, we employ the Stanford dependency parser7 in both GS and Auto settings.

 The main focus of this work is designing an end-to-end discourse parser joined by all components and not on improving a specific component.
-As such, we only reimplement (Pitler and Nenkova 2009)'s system to compare with our connective classifier.
-For the other components, we do not reimplement other systems mentioned in the related work section.
+As such, we only re-implement Pitler and Nenkova's (2009) system to compare with our connective classifier.
+For other components, we do not re-implement other systems mentioned in the related work section.

-6.1 Results for Connective Classifier
+6.1 Results for connective classifier

-On the connective classifier task, Pitler and Nenkova (2009) (hereafter, P&N) reported an accuracy of 96.26% and F_1 of 94.19% with a 10-fold cross validation (CV) on Sections 02-22.
-To compare with P&N, we also run a 10-fold CV on Sections 02-22 using their features and obtain replicated accuracy of 96.09% and replicated F_1 of 93.57%.
-Adding in
+On the connective classifier task, Pitler and Nenkova (2009) (hereafter, P&N) reported an accuracy of 96.26 percent and F_1 of 94.19 percent with a ten-fold cross validation (CV) on Sections 02-22.
+To compare with P&N, we also run a ten-fold CV on Sections 02-22 using their features and obtain replicated accuracy of 96.09 percent and replicated F_1 of 93.57 percent.
+Adding in our lexico-syntactic and path features, the performance is increased to 97.25 percent accuracy and 95.36 percent F_1 , yielding improvements of 0.99 percent and 1.17 percent over the reported results and 1.16 percent and 1.79 percent over the replicated results.
+A paired t-test shows that the improvements over our replication of P&N's results are significant with p < 0.001.8